Fake ≠ fact

 With the internet, information is spread much more rapidly compared to a couple of decades ago, while social media is increasingly becoming the primary source for seeking and receiving information among young people.
 Information literacy and the ability to separate reliable information from unreliable information is thus becoming more important.
 And to do that requires both knowledge and having access to the proper fact-checking tools.

 The toolkit is compiled by material developed by the Swedish Media Council, the Internet Foundation in Sweden (IIS), and award-winning initiative Viralgranskaren (The Viral Scrutineer) at the Swedish newspaper Metro.
+The Fake ≠ Fact Info Lab exhibition is produced in close cooperation with Arbetets museum (Museum of Work).

 At the centre of the Fake ≠ fact toolkit are three separate but interconnected lectures around source criticism, including tools how to decode biased information such as propaganda.